jtgry/AAS/_pages/local-chapters.md

 ### Muscle Shoals

-Meetings are held on second Mondays at 7:00pm at the Indian Mound Museum in Florence Contact: Jerry Hester [GeraldRH@aol.com](mailto:GeraldRH@aol.com)
+Meetings are held on second Mondays at 7:00pm at the Indian Mound Museum in Florence Contact: Chris Moore at moore_enloec@yahoo.com

 ### Southwest Alabama

 At this time there are no regular chapter meetings or president.

 ### Troy University

 This local chapter currently has no president or meeting times.

 ### Tuscaloosa